cristopherchavezny/swift-classVSstruct-reading-swift-intro-000/README.md

 bilbo.homePlanet = "Saturn"
 ```

+It will not bilbo is a constant and nothing can be changed.

 ### Question 4

 Can you change the declaration of `bilbo` so that the above three lines of code _do_ work?

+var bilbo = Alien(name: "Bilbo", height: 1.67, homePlanet: "Venus")

 ### Question 5